(A) Scope of discovery:

 (1) A memorandum in support, setting forth the specific basis of the motion and citations to any authorities relied upon;

-(3) An affidavit of counsel, or of the person seeking a protective order if such person is not represented by counsel, setting forth the efforts which have been made to resolve any differences with the party seeking discovery.
+(3) An affidavit of counsel, or of the person seeking a protective order if such person is not represented by counsel, setting forth the efforts that have been made to resolve any differences with the party seeking discovery.

-(C) If a request for a protective order is denied in whole or in part, the commission may require that the party or person seeking the order provide or permit discovery on such terms and conditions as are just.
+(C) If a request for a protective order is denied in whole or in part, the commission may require the party or person seeking the order to provide or permit discovery on such terms and conditions as are just.

 (A) Any party, upon reasonable notice to all other parties and any persons affected thereby, may move for an order compelling discovery, with respect to any failure of a party to comply with a discovery request pursuant to this chapter.